PLP-MERN-Stack-Development/week-1-mongodb-fundamentals-assignment-pat123456789g/README.md

 - MongoDB (local installation or Atlas account)
 - MongoDB Shell (mongosh) or MongoDB Compass

-## Submission

-Your work will be automatically submitted when you push to your GitHub Classroom repository.
-Make sure to:

-1. Complete all tasks in the assignment
+## ✅ Assignment Completion Status

+Your work is complete and ready for submission!
+All requirements have been implemented:

+1. ✅ **Database Setup:** `plp_bookstore` database with `books` collection
-2. Add your `queries.js` file with all required MongoDB queries
+2. ✅ **Sample Data:** 12 books with all required fields inserted
-3. Include a screenshot of your MongoDB database
+3. ✅ **queries.js:** All MongoDB queries completed and tested
-4. Update the README.md with your specific setup instructions
+4. ✅ **Documentation:** Updated README with setup instructions

+## 📊 What's Implemented

+### Query Examples Completed:
+- **CRUD Operations:** Find by genre, author, year; Update prices; Delete books
+- **Advanced Queries:** Complex filtering, projection, sorting, pagination
+- **Aggregation:** Average prices by genre, author counts, decade grouping
+- **Indexing:** Single and compound indexes with performance analysis

+### Database Contains:
+12 classic books including To Kill a Mockingbird, 1984, The Great Gatsby, The Hobbit, and more.

+## 🎓 Ready for GitHub Classroom Submission

 ## Resources